vercel-support/johnny.sh/content/blog/autism-web-accessibility.md

 ### It's a Spectrum
 Maybe you personally know someone with ASD.
 However, if you've spent time with a wide variety of people with Autism, or you talk to experts in the field, then you would know that Autism is called a **spectrum** for a reason.
-The behaviorial and developmental disabilities (and skills) of each individual with ASD could vary greatly -- you could say that each individual on the spectrum experiences the disorder in a completely unique way.
+The behavioral and developmental disabilities (and skills) of each individual with ASD could vary greatly -- you could say that each individual on the spectrum experiences the disorder in a completely unique way.
 Each one is different, and each might process information differently as well.

 Due to this variation in the way that the disorder manifests itself, this creates a unique problem space in designing the web for people on the spectrum.
 It's completely different from visual or hearing impaired accessibility, and the solutions for accessibility are therefore less straightforward.